hiibolt/KnowledgeBase/pages/Introduction to the Shell.md

 	  Prints the current OS information
 	- ### `man`
 	  Prints the manual for a command, if it exists

+	  Arguments:
+	  * `-s` - Specifies the section to search for the manual in
 - ## Program Arguments
 	- #### Full `main` function prototype:
 	  ```cpp